swiftlang/swift-evolution/proposals/NNNN-custom-isolation-checking-for-serialexecutor.md

 }
 ```

-Other executors would have the same capability, if they used some mechanisms to identify their own worker threads.
+An executor that wishes to take advantage of this proposal will need to have some mechanism to identity its active worker thread.
+If that's not possible or desired, the executor should leave the default implementation (that unconditionally crashes) in place.

 ### Impact on async code and isolation assumtions

 The `assumeIsolated(_:file:line:)` APIs purposefully only accept a **synchronous** closure.
-This is correct, and with the here proposed additions, it remains correct -- we may be executing NOT inside a Task, however we may be isolated and can safely access actor state.
+This is correct, and it remains correct with these proposed additions.
+An isolation check on an executor ensures that any actor using the executor is synchronously isolated, and the closure provided to `assumeIsolated` will execute prior to any possible async suspension.
+This is what makes it safe to access actor-isolated state within the closure.

 This means that the following code snippet, while a bit unusual remains correct isolation-wise: